 How to Sew a Flat-Felled Seam

-Select high quality and adjust playback speed using the controls at the bottom right of the video.
+Choose high quality and adjust the playback speed using the controls in the bottom right of the video.

-A flat-felled seam is a strong, clean finish that encloses all raw edges on both sides of the fabric — you can see it on the side seams of jeans and workwear.
-It’s durable, neat, and gives garments a polished, professional look inside and out.
+A flat-felled seam is a sturdy, clean finish that encloses all raw edges on both sides of the fabric — you’ll recognize it from the side seams of jeans and workwear.
+It’s durable, neat, and gives garments a polished, professional look both inside and out.

 -